apache/pulsar/site/docs/1.18/getting-started/ConceptsAndArchitecture.md

 ## Replication

 Pulsar enables messages to be produced and consumed in different geo-locations.
 For instance, your application may be publishing data in one region or market and you would like to process it for consumption in other regions or markets.
 [Geo-replication](../../admin/GeoReplication) in Pulsar enables you to do that.

+## Multi-tenancy

+Pulsar was created from the ground up as a {% popover multi-tenant %} system.
+To support multi-tenancy, Pulsar has a concept of {% popover properties %}.
+Properties can be spread across {% popover clusters %} and can each have their own [authentication and authorization](../../admin/Authz) scheme applied to them.
+They are also the administrative unit at which [storage quotas](TODO), [message TTL](TODO), and [isolation policies](TODO) can be managed.

+The multi-tenant nature of Pulsar is reflected mostly visibly in topic URLs, which have this structure:

+{% include topic.html p="property" c="cluster" n="namespace" t="topic" %}

+As you can see, the property is the most basic unit of categorization for topics (and even more fundamental than the {% popover cluster %}).

+### Properties and namespaces

+{% include explanations/properties-namespaces.md %}

 ## Authentication and Authorization